Self Employed Coronavirus Pandemic Advice

 - £25,000 grant

-Your business will be notified by your local council if you are eligible for these grants.
+Your business will be notified by your local council if you are eligible some of these grants, but you may also wish to reach out and discuss your business’ position with your local authority.

 I usually take dividends and a small salary - what can I do if I can't manage on 80% of my usual salary?